jkeller52/astrobee/README.md

 ## Installation Instructions

-So far, I followed official nasa install docs until hitting an error.
+Using WSL2 running an Ubuntu 16.04 VM, I was able to follow official NASA install docs until hitting an error.

 An error message appeared after `./build_install_debians.sh` completes:
 `/sbin/ldconfig.real: /usr/lib/wsl/lib/libcuda.so.1 is not a symbolic link`